HovKlan-DH/MyFirstM2M/README.md

 This project is taken directly from https://github.com/sy2002/MiSTer2MEGA65/, and my purpose here is solely to familiarize myself with how the menu structure works.
-All guidance is well-written within the parent project, so please look in there.
+All guidance is very well-documented within the parent project and it is nicely structured, so please look in there for the details.

 I have listed below all my changes and how I "run it".

 Font changes:
 * Manually modified but it is heavily based on "Anikki-16x16"
-* Fixed a few characters, to correspond to real ASCII characters
+* Changed a few characters to correspond to real ASCII characters
 * Realigned all characters for better readability
 * Changed some borders and added a new horizontal "snake" line

 Changes done only to these files:
 * CORE\vhdl\config.vhd
 * CORE\vhdl\globals.vhd
-* CORE\vhdl\
 * M2M\font\Anikki-16x16-m2m.txt
 * M2M\rom\sysdef.asm

-Files:
+Files and what they do:
 * config.vhd
-** Menu size is in OPTM_DX (excluding frame)
-** If changing menu items, then update OPTM_ITEMS and OPTM_GROUPS, and make sure OPTM_SIZE correspond with the actual number of lines in menu
+** Menu list items (headlines, options and separators) ** Menu size in characters is defined in OPTM_DX (excluding frame) ** If changing menu list items, then update OPTM_ITEMS and OPTM_GROUPS, and make sure OPTM_SIZE corresponds with the actual number of lines in menu (all lines, but excluding frame)
+* sysdef.asm
+** Menu items and colors
+** Characters used for frame
+** Keyboard delay for repeat is M2M$TYPEMATIC_DLY

 Steps I do:
 * Modify \build_new_bitstream.sh if you want to change core name from